aridiawan/ms-excel-case-skills/README.md

 # ms-excel-case-skills
-Project used to show the use of Microsoft Excel to solve various business cases
-dataset: monthly sales dummy dataset
+Project used to show the use of Microsoft Excel to solve various business cases - monthly sales dummy dataset

 Task:
 * Frequently Report